Holy Priest Rotation Guide

 All specs - Unending Resolve

 All specs - Fortifying Brew

 Holy's Large Cooldowns and Covenant Synergy

 Holy Word: Salvation and Divine Hymn are your large raid cooldowns.
 Mixing these in requires coordination with your team to decide which mechanics those cooldowns need to counter.
 Keep in mind the hefty cooldown of Holy Word: Salvation and the requirement of heavy Holy Word usage in order to reduce the cooldown.
 Often, utilizing it as one of the earlier cooldowns in the rotation, guarantees a 2nd use later on in the fight.
 If an encounter is fast, ~5minutes, you may be faced with a situation where using it extremely early, often at a sub-optimal time, to guarantee a 2nd use at the very end of the fight is best.
-In this scenario it is very important to coordinate with your fellow healers as to how necessary 2 casts at odd times will be compared to a single cast at the optimal time.
+In this scenario using one Holy Word: Salvation at the most optimal time is almost always better for progression raiding.

 Baseline Holy Priest Spells

 Let's take a look at what spells a Holy Priest will have at their disposal in Shadowlands and what the primary purpose of these spells are in a raid or dungeon environment.
 We will get to how these spells work in a raid environment in the Holy Priest Rotation later on.